pu2clr/SI4735/examples/SI47XX_02_LCD_20x4_I2C/README.md

 # Radios based on Si4735 working with LCD20x4 / I2C

+This folder has examples of radios based on Si4735 working with LCD20x4 and I2C adapter device.

 ## Si47XX 04 - SI4735_04_ALL_IN_ONE - All in One radio with SSB firmware update support with LCD/I2C